DwyaneChou/SBPEM/README.md

 genMesh.m is the mesh generator;

-B_operator.m is the (HDO)Harmoniously Diffusive Operator;
+B_operator.m is the (CDO)Consisitent Dissipation Operator;

-HDO.m is the HDO integrate scheme;
+CDO.m is the CDO integrate scheme;

 LF.m is the Leap-Frog integrate scheme;